nyc-rock-doves-2016/SnapShort/README.md

 Create `index`, `get_sandbox`, and `post_sandbox` views.
 The `get_sandbox`
 and `post_sandbox` views can contain whatever you want to make it easier for you to explore how Sinatra, forms, and the HTTP request cycle works.

-Can you ask one of your views to print out all of the instance variables it knows about?
-Can you ask the view to ask what kind of class it is?
+* Can you ask one of your views to print out all of the instance variables it knows about?
+Test your approach by creating new instance variables in your controller and see if they appear in your listing.
+* Can you ask the view to ask what kind of class it is?
+* What happens to instance variables after each request?

 Don't forget, just because you're in a web app you still have all the power and beauty of Ruby's [introspective][] capabilities.
 What happens if you print out the contents of those instance variables' innards by using [`#inspect`][inspect].
 This challenge encouraged you to explore and these sorts of questions are the ones you should be asking yourself and each other.

 Create a simple page with two forms in the `index` view.
 It should have one text field; you can call it whatever you want.
 It should also have a submit